 While these sessions may seem uncomfortable at first, streamlining your financial conversations may actually prevent them from creeping into the rest of your life.

 One way to time-box the conversation is to set a timer and spend no more than 30 minutes having an honest discussion about your finances.
 Once the timer goes off, go back to being a regular couple, knowing that there’s a special time and place for this type of a conversation.

 If you can’t swing monthly meetings, then shoot for quarterly, biannual, or at least annual sit-downs—anything is better than nothing.

 Make It a No-judgment Zone

 These types of conversations can get very personal, and it’s important to make sure that you don’t judge your partner’s choices.
 After all, you wouldn’t want the same done to you.
-“We’re human and we all have our vices,” says Norris.
+Being open with each other is key to having financial success.